bitcoin-dev-project/rust-for-bitcoiners/rust-for-bitcoiners-2/plan.md

 ## What is the outcome of the course?

 This course is sponsored by Chaincode to get more programmers into Rust Bitcoin FOSS.
-So we expect you to be a self learner and come up with your own ideas.
+So we expect you to be a self-learner and come up with your own ideas.
 Every assignment is open ended and can be extended as you wish.
-If you submit the assignment within the deadline your implementation will be reviewed and you'll ge a timely feedback.
+If you submit the assignment within the deadline your implementation will be reviewed and you'll get timely feedback.

 Three students from the first run of this course have successfully contributed to [rust-coinselection](https://github.com/Bitshala-Incubator/rust-coinselect) repository so far.

 ## Regular session

-During regular session based on the number of students, groups will be formed.
+During regular sessions groups will be formed.
-Each group will have a same set of questions related to rust and bitcoin.
+Each group will be provided a set of questions related to rust and bitcoin.
-Each student will be allocated a question and thier job is to explain the concepts to others.
+Each student will be allocated a question and their job is to explain the concepts to others.
-I will be the moderator.
+Moderators will be provided.

-Intial 20 minutes introduction will be conducted by me, next 20 minutes for group discussion and the last 20 minutes will be conducted by me clarifying the doubts or explaining stuffs.
+The initial 20 minutes introduction will be conducted by the instructor, followed by 20 minutes of group discussion and the last 20 minutes will be reserved for clarifying open questions and issues.

 ## Office hours

-Bring your questions related to rust and bitcoin.
+This is a time specifically to address questions related to rust and bitcoin.
-A form will be posted where you can add your questions in advance so that I can prepare well.
+A form will be posted where you can add your questions in advance so that the instructor can be prepared.

 ## Suggested Reading